faishalarif/faishalarif/README.md

 ### Hi there 👋 I'm Faishal.

 I'm currently working on KP Mahakam Plus as Private-Employee.\
-I don't have basic in IT, but i'm really interested to learn it.\
+I'm a graduate of **Faculty of Law** at Mulawarman University, Samarinda.\
-I'm a graduate of **Faculty of Law** at Mulawarman University, Samarinda.
+I don't have basic in IT, but i'm really interested to learn it.

 I'm currently learning **Front-End Web Developer** at [@dicodingacademy](https://github.com/dicodingacademy)